Jean Le Moyne

+(1966), examined the role of technology in education.

+In 1968 he moved from Montreal to Ottawa to work as a speechwriter and advisor for Pierre Trudeau, the recently elected Prime Minister of Canada.

-On December 23, 1982 he was appointed to the Senate at the recommendation of Prime Minister Pierre Trudeau representing the senatorial division of Rigaud, Quebec.
+On December 23, 1982 he was appointed to the Senate on Trudeau's recommendation, representing the senatorial division of Rigaud, Quebec.
 He retired on his 75th birthday on February 17, 1988.
 He sat as a Liberal.

 In 1982, he was made an Officer of the Order of Canada "in recognition of his important contribution to Canadian humanities".